Why should I become a Pegasystems certified professional?

 - Take the applicable course(s) for your path through Pega Academy.

-- Take a certification exam.
+- Prepare for and take a certification exam.

 - View and download your Pega certificate.